diazale/diazale/README.md

 ### Non-linear dimensionality reduction for visualizing population genetic data

 UMAP is an efficient method to visualize biobank data.
-You can find structure in your data (i.e. (population structure)[https://en.wikipedia.org/wiki/Population_structure_(genetics)]) related to factors like demographic history or biobank sampling methodology.
+You can find structure in your data (i.e. [population structure](https://en.wikipedia.org/wiki/Population_structure_(genetics))) related to factors like demographic history or biobank sampling methodology.
 When you colour in the visualizations with other data, like geography or phenotypic measures, you can see lots of patterns and study them further.
 You can also work in 3D and get creative, doing stuff like converting UMAP's $(x,y,z)$ coordinates to RGB positions to create colour maps.

-Paper: (UMAP reveals cryptic population structure and phenotype heterogeneity in large genomic cohorts)[https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1008432], Diaz-Papkovich et al, PLoS Genetics, 2019.
+Paper: [UMAP reveals cryptic population structure and phenotype heterogeneity in large genomic cohorts](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1008432), Diaz-Papkovich et al, PLoS Genetics, 2019.

 Related Github repositories:
 * Code for the paper: https://github.com/diazale/gt-dimred
 * An interactive Python notebook with data from the Thousand Genomes Project: https://github.com/diazale/1KGP_dimred
-* Code for a (review paper)[https://www.nature.com/articles/s10038-020-00851-4] of UMAP in population genetics: github.com/diazale/umap_review/
+* Code for a [review paper](https://www.nature.com/articles/s10038-020-00851-4) of UMAP in population genetics: github.com/diazale/umap_review/

 ### Stratification of biobank data

 Though UMAP tends to generate clusters, it is not a clustering algorithm.
 To extract clusters from UMAP data, we use a density-based method called HDBSCAN.
 We can use this for (stratification)[https://en.wikipedia.org/wiki/Stratified_sampling] to get a better grasp of the population structure in our data, study how methods like polygenic scores transfer between populations, and do QC on biobank data.

-Preprint: (Topological stratification of continuous genetic variation in large biobanks)[https://www.biorxiv.org/content/10.1101/2023.07.06.548007v1.abstract], Diaz-Papkovich et al, bioRxiv, 2023.
+Preprint: [Topological stratification of continuous genetic variation in large biobanks](https://www.biorxiv.org/content/10.1101/2023.07.06.548007v1.abstract), Diaz-Papkovich et al, bioRxiv, 2023.

 Related Github repositories:
 * Code for the paper, including some demonstration scripts using data from the Thousand Genomes Project: https://github.com/diazale/topstrat/